This episode originally aired on August 3, 2017.

 SARAH: When you hear the phrase “beach body,” what comes to mind?

 SWIMMER 4: I think the first thing that comes to my mind is actually people who are sunburned [chuckles].
 And so lobster people.

 SARAH: When you come to the beach, do you feel like you feel any pressure to look a certain way, or do you feel anxious about your body?

-SARAH: OK, well, here’s the question, OK?
+SARAH: Okay, well, here’s the question, okay?
 When you hear the phrase “beach body,” what do you think?

 SWIMMER 5: I don’t really think of one [laughs]…I guess.

 SWIMMER 5: I’m a photographer, and I just came out with a book that’s all about pro-everyone bodies.